thermeon/project-guidelines/README.md

     [read more](https://medium.com/@rafaelvidaurre/managing-environment-variables-in-node-js-2cb45a55195f)

 * It’s recommended to validate environment variables before your app starts.
 [Look at this sample](./configWithTest.sample.js) using `joi` to validate provided values.

     _Why:_
     > It may save others from hours of troubleshooting.

 <a name="consistent-dev-environments"></a>
 ### 3.1 Consistent dev environments:
-* Set your node version in `engines` in `package.json`

-    _Why:_
-    > It lets others know the version of node the project works on. [read more...](https://docs.npmjs.com/files/package.json#engines)

-* Additionally, use `nvm` and create a  `.nvmrc`  in your project root.
-Don't forget to mention it in the documentation

-    _Why:_
-    > Any one who uses `nvm` can simply use `nvm use` to switch to the suitable node version. [read more...](https://github.com/creationix/nvm)

-* It's a good idea to setup a `preinstall` script that checks node and npm versions

-    _Why:_
-    > Some dependencies may fail when installed by newer versions of npm.

-* Use Docker image if you can.

-    _Why:_
-    > It can give you a consistent environment across the entire workflow.
-Without much need to fiddle with dependencies or configs. [read more...](https://hackernoon.com/how-to-dockerize-a-node-js-application-4fbab45a0c19)

 * Use local modules instead of using globally installed modules